Chapter 6: A Tale of Two Groups#

 Independent t-test |

-Compares means of two unrelated groups. |
+Compares the means of two completely unrelated groups. |

 Paired t-test |

-Compares two measurements from same individuals or matched pairs.
-Unit = difference scores. |
+Compares two measurements from the same individuals or matched pairs.
+The unit of analysis is the difference score. |

 Levene’s test |

-Tests equality of variances. p > 0.05 → assume equal variances. |
+Tests equality of variances. \(p > 0.05\) \(\rightarrow\) assume equal variances. |

 Welch’s correction |

-Adjusts df when group variances are unequal.
-Default in R. |
+Safely adjusts the degrees of freedom when group variances are unequal.
+This is the default in R. |

 Difference score (d) |

-Per-person change: after − before.
-Paired t-test analyses these directly. |
+Per-person change: (After − Before).
+The paired t-test analyzes these directly. |

 Review Questions#

-Explain why Welch’s t-test is preferred over the standard equal-variance t-test as a default in modern practice.
+Explain why Welch’s t-test is preferred over the standard equal-variance t-test as a default in modern statistical practice.

-In the paired t-test example using the Anorexia dataset, why is the Shapiro-Wilk test applied to the difference scores rather than to the
+In the paired t-test example using the Anorexia dataset, why is the Shapiro-Wilk test applied strictly to the difference scores rather than to the

 PrewtandPostwtmeasurements separately?Run